-ip=11.12.13.1
+The following is an example of assigning a value to this parameter: ip=11.12.13.1

 Defines the port through which to connect to the SCE platform.
 The default is 14374.

-port=14374
+The following is an example of assigning a value to this parameter: port=14374